RFleury/Game-Vault-Theme/README.md

 Version 3.1b
 06/03/2018

-Originally based on "Simple" by Nils Bonenberger and Tutorial from Matt Kennedy, you can view it on: https://github.com/RetroPie/RetroPie-Setup/wiki/Creating-Your-Own-EmulationStation-Theme
+Originally based on "Simple" by Nils Bonenberger and from this Tutorial: https://github.com/RetroPie/RetroPie-Setup/wiki/Creating-Your-Own-EmulationStation-Theme

 ======================================